Cranes: General Questions

 Q: Are there any other institutions with cranes in captivity?

-Many zoos and research centers have cranes, but ICF has the most complete collection.
-ICF is also the only place making a coordinated and comprehensive effort to save critical habitat, propagate cranes in captivity, reintroduce them to the wild, and educate people living nearby about their relationship to wetlands and cranes.
+Many zoos and research centers have cranes, but the International Crane Foundation has the most complete collection.
+Our Foundation is also the only place making a coordinated and comprehensive effort to save critical habitat, propagate cranes in captivity, reintroduce them to the wild, and educate people living nearby about their relationship to wetlands and cranes.

-Generally the CCD staff names them.
+Generally the Crane Conservation Department staff names them.
 Sometimes they are named after people (Dr. Saab), or geographic locations (Aransas), others are named after cultural attributes (Haiku-a form of Japanese poem).

 Q: What do the cranes at ICF do in the winter?